mampfes/hacs_waste_collection_schedule/doc/ics/awhas_de.md

 - Select "weiter ..."
 - Copy the Link from the Button "Termine als iCalendar".
 - Replace the `url` in the example configuration with this link.
+- Replace the year in the url with `{%Y}` this keeps the link working in the coming years.

 ## Examples